kaviyadass/assigment/README.md

-# Role Management API
+# User Management API

-This is a Spring Boot REST API for managing user roles with the following capabilities:
+This is a Spring Boot REST API for managing user  with the following capabilities:

 - Create, Find, Update and Delete
 - API access  using Spring Security